Staging and prognosis for melanoma

 stage 3 | The melanoma has spread to lymph nodes near the primary site, to nearby skin or to tissues under the skin (subcutaneous). | regional melanoma |

-If the melanoma has spread (stage 3 or 4), special tests can help work out whether you have a particular gene change (mutation) that may be causing the cancer cells to multiply and grow.
-These genetic mutations are due to changes in cancer cells – they are not the same thing as genes passed through families.
+If the melanoma has spread (stage 3 or 4), you may have genomic tests for a particular gene change (mutation).
+These gene mutations are due to changes in cancer cells – they occur during a person’s lifetime and are not the same thing as genes passed through families.

-About 40% of people with melanoma have a mutation in the BRAF gene, and about 15% have a mutation in the NRAS gene.
+About 50% of people with melanoma have a mutation in the BRAF gene, which makes the cancer cells grow and divide faster.
+About 15% have a mutation in the NRAS gene, which controls how cells divide.
 C-KIT is a rare mutation affecting less than 4% of people with melanoma.

-Genetic tests can be done on the sample removed during surgery.
-The test results will help doctors decide whether immunotherapy or targeted therapy may be useful.
+Genomic tests can be done on the tumour tissue sample removed during surgery.
+The test results will help doctors work out whether particular drug therapies may be useful.

 Prognosis